AAAI-2025-Hackathon/team_10/README.md

 # Tech stack

 ### Frontend:
 - PySide6: Qt for Python framework for creating the UI
 - QtAwesome: Icons from fontawesome
 - pyvistaqt: PyVista integration with Qt for 3D plotting

 ### Backend:
-- nnunetv2: 3D medical image segmentation framework
+- nnunetv2: 3D medical image segmentation framework based on the nnUNet architecture
 - Numpy: Fundamental package for scientific computing with Python
 - Pandas: Data manipulation and analysis tool
 - scikit-learn: Machine learning library for Python